chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Near the bottom of the page, select the **Add Member Expression** button.

 {{% info %}}
-The member expression dialog guides you through creating a member expression to alleviate the tedium of getting the syntax just right.
+The member expression dialog box appears after selecting **Add Member Expression** and guides you through creating a member expression.
+This dialog box ensures correct syntax use in a user-friendly way.
-But the next few paragraphs explain the syntax, should you prefer to add members via the API.
+The next few paragraphs explain the syntax if you want to add members via the API.
 {{% /info %}}

 Enter a member expression using the format `team:<type>:<name>` or `user:<type>:<name>`.
 Note that these expressions are case-sensitive.